DartChief/Dart_Chief/maven-resources-in-hibernate/student_readme.txt

 For teacher:
-This is decision of Maven_tasks.
+This is decision of sdferfergfrtg